 Now that you know the type of weather to expect in Pacifica, I recommend wearing layers.
 It’s more common to see people enjoying the beaches here fully clothed instead of sunbathing.
 However, if you do get a sunny day, break out that bikini and get your tan on!

 If you plan to try your hand at any water activities, you’ll need a wetsuit, which you can rent from a local surf shop.
-Take it from me, the Pacific Ocean water is cold!
+Take it from me, the Pacific Ocean water here is cold!

-The Best Things to do in Pacifica
+The Best Things to Do in Pacifica, CA

 Now that you know the basics of visiting Pacifica, let’s get to the fun part of what to do in Pacifica!